What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 7. Stevioside.

-• valiantly fights fungi and microbes, whose food is sugar;
+• valiantly fights fungi and microbes whose food is sugar;

-• calorie content - almost zero;
+• caloric content - almost zero;

 • mega-sweet (300 times sweeter than regular sugar);